w3c/p2p-webtransport/explainer.md

 unreliably from client to server or server to client.
 The web platform is missing the capability to do this easily.

-Native applications can use raw UDP socekts, but those are not available on the web because they lack encryption and congestion control.
+Native applications can use raw UDP sockets, but those are not available on the web because they lack encryption, congestion control, and a mechanism for consent to send (to prevent DDoS attacks).

 Historically, web applications that needed bidirectional data stream between a client and a server could rely on WebSockets [RFC6455], a message-based protocol compatible with Web security model.
-However, since the abstraction it provides is a single ordered stream of messages, it suffers from head-of-line blocking (HOLB), meaning that all messages must be sent and received in order even if they are independent and some of them are no longer needed.
+However, since the abstraction it provides is a single, reliable, ordered stream of messages, it suffers from head-of-line blocking (HOLB), meaning that all messages must be sent and received in order even if they are independent and some of them are no longer needed.
 This makes it a poor fit for latency sensitive applications which rely on partial reliability and stream independence for performance.

-We think there is a room for a simple, client-server, unoredered/unreliable API with minimal latency.
+We think there is a room for a simple, client-server, unordered/unreliable API with minimal latency.
 The WebTransport protocol provides this with a single transport object that closely matches the functionality provided by the QUIC protocol.